carlvilla/Multi-CTBNCs/README.md

 # MCTBNCs

+## Supported datasets
+Datasets can be stored and presented in different formats.
+Currently, this software supports the following:
+* Unique CSV file (TO DO)
+* Sequences stored in individual CSV files (see, for example, the post-stroke rehabilitation dataset [REFERENCE])

 ## Learning MCTBNCs
 This software provides the following algorithms for the learning of a MCTBNC.
 ### Parameter learning algorithms